 Each of the wastewater systems consists of different types of infrastructure designed to convey wastewater collected by the local system and regional facilities to treatment plants.
-Currently, the Regional Wastewater System consists of seven water resource recovery facilities, 21 sewage pumping stations, two equalization tanks, three air management facilities and approximately 335 km of sewer.
-York Region also co-owns some infrastructure with Durham Region, including the Duffin Creek Water Pollution Control Plant (Duffin Creek WPCP), six odour control facilities and over 30 km of trunk sewer.
+Currently, the Regional Wastewater System consists of seven water resource recovery facilities, 21 sewage pumping stations, two equalization tanks, seven air management facilities and approximately 360 km of sewer.
+York Region also co-owns some infrastructure with Durham Region, including the Duffin Creek Water Pollution Control Plant (Duffin Creek WPCP) and over 7 km of trunk sewer.
 York Region's baseline water infrastructure systems in 2021 is shown in Figure 20.
 This infrastructure network is organized into two core components: